 The results in the previous section isolate the pressure gradient along the boundary as the key feature that controls net vertical motion.
+The pressure gradient on the boundary is related to the mixed layer depth and the density gradient along the boundary through the hydrostatic relation.
 Each of these calculations had the same net surface heat loss yet demonstrated completely different net vertical motions, clearly demonstrating that there is no direct relationship between heat loss and downwelling.
 The key to understanding the downwelling is to understand what controls the pressure gradient along the boundary.
 A simple model of the temperature within the mixed layer is now formulated to provide a framework with which to understand and predict how the buoyancy-forced downwelling will vary with environmental parameters.

 For simplicity, it will be assumed that the pressure does not vary along the offshore side of the boundary current.
 For cyclonic boundary currents that encircle marginal seas subject to buoyancy forcing, this is roughly consistent with having the offshore edge of the boundary current being defined by an isotherm.
-The net downwelling is then determined by the lateral, large-scale flow into the very narrow nonhydrostatic layer adjacent to the boundary.
-An important assumption here is that the boundary layer exists in order to satisfy the no-normal flow boundary condition and conserve mass, and that the pressure gradient is set by the flow in the boundary current just outside the narrow boundary layer.
-It is also assumed that all of the transport towards the boundary layer downwells within the boundary layer.
-This is in close agreement with the numerical results, and is also supported by the linear theory of Pedlosky (2008).
+The net downwelling is then determined by the lateral largescale flow into the very narrow nonhydrostatic layer adjacent to the boundary.
+An important assumption here is that the boundary layer exists to satisfy the nonormal flow boundary condition and conserve mass and that the pressure gradient is set by the flow in the boundary current just outside the narrow boundary layer.
+It is also assumed that all of the transport toward the boundary layer downwells within the boundary layer.
+This is in close agreement with the numerical results and is also supported by the linear theory of Pedlosky (2009).

 Consider the buoyancy balance near the southern boundary within the mixed layer but outside the nonhydrostatic layer of width $E^{1/3}$.
-If the along-channel velocity at the base of the mixed layer is U, the mixed layer depth is h, the mixed layer buoyancy is $b=-g\rho/\rho_0$, and the surface buoyancy flux $B=\alpha gQ/\rho_0^2C_p$, then the density equation may be written as where α is the thermal expansion coefficient, g is the gravitational acceleration, and C_p is the specific heat of seawater.
+If the along-channel velocity at the base of the mixed layer is U, the mixed layer depth is h, the mixed layer buoyancy is $b = -g\rho/\rho_0$, and the surface buoyancy flux $B = \alpha g Q/\rho_0^2 C_p$, then the density equation within the mixed layer may be written as where α is the thermal expansion coefficient; g is the gravitational acceleration; C_p is the specific heat of seawater; and the variables U, b, and h are functions of downstream distance x only.
 This is a balance between the along-boundary advection of buoyancy and surface cooling.
-Note that, if the vertical shear of the horizontal velocity within the mixed layer is in geostrophic balance, then the buoyancy is not advected by the baroclinic shear components of the velocity, and so the buoyancy budget only depends on the velocity at the base of the mixed layer.
-If it is assumed that the mixed layer is an unstratified layer overlaying a uniformly stratified region below, the depth of the mixed layer can then be related to the buoyancy as where $N^2=b_z$ is the Brunt-Väisälä frequency and b is taken to be relative to the surface buoyancy in the absence of any cooling (h=0 when b=0).
-Combining with (4), the buoyancy gradient in the along channel direction can be written as
+Note that if the vertical shear of the horizontal velocity within the mixed layer is in thermal wind balance, then the buoyancy is not advected by the baroclinic shear components of the velocity, and so the buoyancy budget only depends on the velocity at the base of the mixed layer.
+If it is assumed that the mixed layer is an unstratified layer overlaying a uniformly stratified region below, the depth of the mixed layer can then be related to the buoyancy as where $N^2 = b_z$ is the Brunt-Väisälä frequency and b is taken to be relative to the surface buoyancy in the absence of any cooling (h = 0 when b = 0).
+Combining with (4), the buoyancy gradient in the along-channel direction can be written as

-$$Ub_x = -\frac{B}{h}.
-(4)$$
+$$Ub_x = -\frac{B}{h},\tag{4}$$